THE STATE OF

 FINTECH

-In just a few short years, the adage “every company will become a fintech” has proven remarkably accurate, particularly in Africa’s rapidly evolving market landscape.29 Sub-Saharan Africa is home to almost three-quarters of the world’s mobile money accounts.30 Telecom giants like MTN and M-Pesa are at the forefront of this transformation, leveraging their extensive networks to process billions in transactions.
-In 2023 alone, MTN’s MoMo platform facilitated transactions totaling an astounding $221.3 billion, while M-Pesa exceeded this with a transaction value of $337.8 billion.
+In just a few short years, the adage “every company will become a fintech” has proven remarkably accurate, particularly in Africa’s rapidly evolving market landscape.29 Sub-Saharan Africa is home to almost three-quarters of the world’s mobile money accounts.30 Telecom giants like Safaricom and MTN are at the forefront of this transformation, leveraging their extensive networks to process billions in transactions.
+In 2023 alone, MTN’s MoMo platform facilitated transactions totaling an astounding $221.3 billion, while Safaricom's M-Pesa exceeded this with a transaction value of $337.8 billion.
 This convergence of telecommunications and financial technology highlights a significant trend: transforming telecom operators into key players in the fintech space, advancing financial inclusion and making financial services more accessible to the unbanked and underserved populations.

 Spleet offers rental management solutions that address housing flexibility for a rapidly growing population.